Shadorain/go-ordered-map/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/wk8/go-ordered-map/v2.svg)](https://pkg.go.dev/github.com/wk8/go-ordered-map/v2)
 [![Build Status](https://circleci.com/gh/wk8/go-ordered-map.svg?style=svg)](https://app.circleci.com/pipelines/github/wk8/go-ordered-map)

+> NOTE: This repo has been forked from [wk8/go-ordered-map](https://github.com/wk8/go-ordered-map).
+> The original maintainer never updated to the v2.2.0 release, so this is a fork of the latest version.

 # Golang Ordered Maps

 Same as regular maps, but also remembers the order in which keys were inserted, akin to [Python's `collections.OrderedDict`s](https://docs.python.org/3.7/library/collections.html#ordereddict-objects).